Home Music Recording Studio - HOME

 To keep production cost down and still provide a magic box that includes features like Digital Signal Processing, Amp Modelling, Impulse Responses and almost endless tonal control ... everything has had to be miniaturised to a minimal electronic footprint and size / quality specification.

-The use of SMD (Surface Mount Devices) technology, those tiny electronic components, brings with it the benefit of functionality at the cost of longevity and serviceability.
-Most SMD based circuit boards are replaced, not repaired when they fail ... and they will fail, because they are NOT intended to last.
+The use of SMD (Surface Mount Device) technology, those tiny electronic components, brings with it the benefit of functionality at the cost of longevity and serviceability.
+Most SMD based circuit boards are replaced, not repaired when they fail ... and they will fail, because they are (quite deliberately) NOT intended to last.

 Try to find an Acoustic 450